Home

 6. Inspect the signal wire or connector in the pedal position sensor circuit, and replace frayed, corroded, or damaged wiring as needed.

-7. Check for physical obstructions, like floor mats or debris blocking the gas pedal and affecting the sensor’s operation.
-The mechanic will clean the area and secure the mat properly.
+7. Check for physical obstructions, such as floor mats or debris, that may be blocking the gas pedal and affecting the sensor’s operation.
+The mechanic will clean the area and properly secure the mat.

 9. Test the ECM and replace it if necessary (rare).